netj/3x/docs/tutorial/README.md

 array that are correctly ordered to the array size, after finishing the sorting algorithm.
 This is a simple measure to easily check whether the sorting algorithm was implemented correctly.
-When this value comes out less than 1.0, it means the the algorithm is incorrect.
+When this value comes out less than 1.0, it means the algorithm is incorrect.
 The following command adds this output variable to the experiment definition.

 ```bash